ManishGotame/A-Level-PDF-splitter/README.md

 ```

 ### To split a marking scheme
-  - This was designed to merge the JsonFile from qparser.
+  - This is designed to merge the JsonFile from qparser.
   - You can send an empty jsonFile to get around that.

 ```python